babarrett/mitosis-docs/mitosis-devvm.md

         in procedure 'init'
         in procedure 'ocd_bouncer'
 ```
 Otherwise you likely have a loose or wrong wire.
+Doublecheck everything.

 ## Burn Wireless module -- Linux or Mac OS X